HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 - 6 -

-alley elevation.
-FE;:ne~tration '"[ill be clear glass \-;ith
+;-licy elevation.
+Fenestration will be clear glass with

 dark neutral frames.
 No unfinished walls or exposed roofs

-apartn\ent, will be provided with neutral color 1" venetian
+apartment, will be provided with neutral color 1" venetian

-blinds (e.g" Levelor) which will bE; required to be the, only
+blinds (e.g. Levelor) which will be required to be the only

 visible sun control device.
 Signage will be oriented to

-thE; pedestrian exclusively and will be controlled by the
+the pedestrian exclusively and will be controlled by the

 developer in terms of size, location and graphic style.